khcnz/Espressif2Arduino/README.md

 - Rom 2 (Espressif2Arduino.ino-0x81000.bin)
 - Arduino Build

+*Note there are also DIO URLs for the ESP8285, these can be left blank if only flashing ESP8266 devices*

 # Flashing / Running
 Although it is intended you would flash these images OTA you can simulate the process by directly flashing Espressif2Arduino onto the currently active Espressif rom slot.